Robert-van-Engelen/lisp/README.md

 ### How temporary Lisp data is protected from recycling

 One small challenge arises when we recycle unused Lisp data.
 Whenever we construct temporary data we do not want the data to be accidentily garbage collected.
-Note that the `cons` function automatically protects its arguments `x` and `y`.
+The `cons` function automatically protects its arguments `x` and `y`.
 The `pair` function is also safe.
 However, we must protect temporary data when invoking other functions that construct Lisp data, such as `eval` and `evlis`.
-To protect temporary Lisp data we should push it on the stack:
+To protect temporary Lisp data we push it on the stack and pop it later:

     /* push x on the stack to protect it from being recycled, returns pointer to cell pair (e.g. to update the value) */ L *push(L x) {